joist-framework/joist/packages/component/README.md

 ```

 LitKit has been specifically designed so that you can test your component code without the need to create an HTMLElement itself.
-This means you can manually create instances of your component and test them independently of lit-kit
+This means you can manually create instances of your component and test them independently of joist

 ```TS
 import { AppComponent, AppState } from './app.component';